OpenSTEF/openstef/docs/source/user_guide/concepts/models.rst

 Models
 ======

-This page explains OpenSTEF's model architecture — the layered design that separates pure prediction from data transformation, lifecycle management, and production configuration.
-Understanding these layers helps you choose the right level of abstraction for your use case: from research experimentation with raw components to production deployment with opinionated presets.
+OpenSTEF's forecasting system is built from composable components.
+At the lowest level, a Forecaster wraps a single ML algorithm.
+Transforms handle feature engineering and postprocessing.
+A Model binds these together into a trainable unit.
+Higher-level Workflows add lifecycle management, and Presets provide opinionated defaults for production.
+You choose the level of abstraction that matches your use case.

 .. note::